HumbertoMelean/JavaScript-Course/notes.md

 **should be mindful with type coercion because it may introduce bugs into the program**

 ### 021 Truthy and Falsy Values

+There are 5 falsy values

+- 0
+- ''
+- undefined
+- null
+- NaN

+Javascript does type coercion to booleans?

+1. Logical Operators
+2. Conditional Statements

+### 022 Equality Operators\_ == vs. ===